Corleonesi Mafia clan: Decline

 On 15 January 1993, Carabinieri arrested Riina at his villa in Palermo.
 He had been a fugitive for 23 years.
 After Riina's capture, a division emerged among the Corleonesi, and a series of bombings occurred by the Corleonesi against several tourist spots on the Italian mainland — the Via dei Georgofili bombing in Florence, Via Palestro massacre in Milan and the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, which left 10 people dead and 93 injured as well as severe damage.
 In total, Riina was given 26 life sentences, and served his sentence in solitary confinement.

 Giovanni Brusca – one of Riina's hitmen who personally detonated the bomb that killed Falcone, and became a state witness (pentito) after his arrest in 1996 – has offered a controversial version of the capture of Totò Riina: a secret deal between Carabinieri officers, secret agents and Cosa Nostra bosses tired of the dictatorship of Riina’s faction of the Corleonesi.
 According to Brusca, Provenzano "sold" Riina in exchange for the valuable archive of compromising material that Riina held in his apartment in Via Bernini 52 in Palermo.

 Some investigators believed that most of those who carried out murders for Cosa Nostra answered solely to Leoluca Bagarella, and that consequently Bagarella actually wielded more power than Bernardo Provenzano, who was Riina's formal successor.
 Provenzano reportedly protested about the terroristic attacks, but Bagarella responded sarcastically, telling Provenzano to wear a sign saying "I don't have anything to do with the massacres".

-On June 24, 1995, Bagarella was arrested, having been a fugitive for four years.
+On 24 June 1995, Bagarella was arrested, having been a fugitive for four years.
 In total, Bagarella was given 13 life sentences plus 106 years and ten months, and solitary confinement for 6 years.

 Provenzano subsequently took the reins of the Corleonesi.
 Provenzano had been a fugitive from the law since 1963.
 Provenzano was finally captured on 11 April 2006, by the Italian police near his home town, Corleone.
-After the arrest of Provenzano, the power of the Corleonesi was decimated.
+After the arrest of Provenzano, the power of the Corleonesi was greatly reduced.